hktuto/docpal-node-6/docs/README.md

 ## Project Overview

-A low-code platform built with Nuxt + NuxtHub allowing users to create companies, apps, dynamic data tables, views, dashboards, and automation workflows.
+A low-code platform built with Nuxt + NuxtHub allowing users to create companies, workspaces, dynamic data tables, views, dashboards, and automation workflows.

+**Note**: As of December 23, 2025, we renamed "Apps" to "Workspaces" to better reflect their purpose as data workspace containers.
+This prepares the platform for a future "Apps" feature that will allow custom page collections with navigation.

 ## Tech Stack